4 Quick Blog SEO Fixes That Can Boost Rankings Right Now

 If I click on a blog post and I see any paragraphs over seven lines of text, I’m out.

 Realistically, paragraphs should rarely be more than five lines, with four lines being largely recommended.
-Long, unformatted text walls are too intimidating.
-I’m here to read a blog post, not a novel.
+Long, unformatted text walls are too intimidating for most people.

 The wording and flow of the content can stay; we’re just looking to make it easier to consume.